FJNel/book-project/api/api-docs.md

 **Access:** Authenticated Users

 **Description:** Disables (soft deletes) the currently authenticated user's profile.
 This action is reversible by contacting a system administrator.

 ### Notes

 - The user must be authenticated to access this endpoint.
 If the access token is missing or invalid, an error will be returned.
 - Disabling the profile will prevent the user from logging in or accessing any authenticated endpoints.
 - The user's data will remain in the database but will be marked as disabled.
 This allows for potential reactivation by an administrator.
+- The user will receive a confirmation email notifying them of the account disablement and instructions on how to contact the System Administrator if they wish to reactivate their account.
+(Not yet implemented!)

 ### Examples